m1sterc001guy/roastr/README.md

 > "There are no other rights in substance without the freedom to transact." - Punk6529

 [Fedimint](https://github.com/fedimint/fedimint) is a module based system for building federated applications.
 It is designed to be a trust-minimized, censorship-resistant, and private alternative to centralized applications.
+This repo is a starter template for building your own custom module for Fedimint, and we're always happy to help if you have any questions.
+Please reach out to us on our [Developer Discord](https://discord.gg/cEVEmqCgWG) if you need any help!

 Fedimint ships with 3 default modules: Bitcoin, Lightning, and Chaumian Ecash, for out-of-the-box best practices for private and trust-minimized payments.
 A custom module defines further consensus items and transaction types that can leverage these modules to create a federated application.